Boehringer-Ingelheim/dso/docs/getting_started.md

       - dso exec quarto .
 ```

+`dso exec quarto` provides additional features such as pre-run scripts and watermarking.
+For more information see [here](user_guide/quarto.md).

 #### Bash Stage

 A Bash stage, by default, does not include an additional script.
 Bash code can be directly embedded in the `dvc.yaml` file: